pengilola/sales-performance/README.md

 # sales-performance
-Looking sales perfomance by country and top 10 sales person by country
+Analyzed sales perfomance by country and top 10 sales person by country